Refzlund/svelte-object/README.md

 My goals are
 - Better developer experience
 - Higher dev throughput
-- Stores > Reactive components statements/declarations
+- Stores > Reactive components' statements/declarations
 - Unified way to relate stores through components and HTML-tags (by using `bind` and `use:bind`)
 - Reduce unforseen bugs
 - Primary focus on Svelte stores as a reactive data pattern